What is reference data management?

 in action

-Welcome to Ataccama’s guide to Reference Data Management, where we will outline what this exciting component of Master Data Management (MDM) is in a way that is useful, informative, and educational for Data analysts, Governance stewards, and other data aficionados.
+Welcome to Ataccama’s guide to the fundamentals of what reference data management is.
+We will outline everything there is to know about reference data management (RDM) in a way that is useful, informative, and educational for data analysts, governance stewards, and other data aficionados.

+Before we can define reference data management, we must first define reference data.
 Reference data is data that defines the values that are used to classify and characterize other data.
-This is sometimes known - not always correctly - as Master Data, Golden Record, Golden Copy, or Single Source of Truth.
+This is sometimes known - not always correctly - as master data, golden record, golden copy, or single source of truth.

-RDM is an essential component of Master Data Management (MDM) that has evolved to become a mature data management discipline in its own right.
+Reference data management is an essential component of master data management (MDM) that has evolved to become a mature data management discipline in its own right.

 Think of the codes and descriptions that make up RDM as how businesses identify information about any number of business activities, such as information about financial transactions, locations, forms of measurements, and inventories.